 Prostate Biopsy and Treatment

-Prostate biopsy is a procedure to make the determination as to whether prostate cancer present.
+Prostate biopsy is a procedure to make the determination as to whether prostate cancer is present.
 This is indicated in instances where the PSA blood test is considered out of acceptable range or where the physical exam of the prostate is considered suggestive of the presence of prostate cancer.

 Patients should come with a driver to get home in that there are times when patients may require some IV sedative medicines to complete the procedure.